-Once a patient has been established as a degenerative myope, what is next?
+Once a patient has been established as a degenerative myope, what are the next steps?
 How do we manage and monitor these patients?

-TIGROID FUNDUS: As the eye enlarges, the retinal pigment epithelium thins, resulting in a tessellated (checkered) appearance of the fundus and increased visibility of the choroidal vasculature.
+TIGROID FUNDUS [Photo Courtesy of Co-Author of this article: Antonio Chirumbolo]: As the eye enlarges, the retinal pigment epithelium thins, resulting in a tessellated (checkered) appearance of the fundus and increased visibility of the choroidal vasculature.

-LACQUER CRACKS: are spontaneous ruptures of the elastic lamina of Bruch’s membrane that appear yellowish-white and are usually located in the posterior pole.
+LACQUER CRACKS: Lacquer cracks are spontaneous ruptures of the elastic lamina of Bruch’s membrane that appear yellowish-white and are usually located in the posterior pole.
 They generally have linear or stellate patters.
-IVFA will show hyperfluorescence, as the fluorescein leaks through Bruch’s membrane, highlighting these cracks.
+IVFA will show hyperfluorescence as the fluorescein leaks through Bruch’s membrane, highlighting these cracks.
 These can lead to CNV in the 4th-6th decade of life.

-LATTICE DEGENERATION: is a vitreo-retinal degeneration that causes retinal atrophy (“thinning”).
+LATTICE DEGENERATION: Lattice degeneration is a vitreo-retinal degeneration that causes retinal atrophy (“thinning”).
 It can be classified as pigmented or non pigmented.
 It takes on a lattice formation (“crisscrossing”) because the retinal vessels become sclerotic, and the collagen is laid down in this crisscross pattern.
-Due to the retinal thinning, it is prone to causing retinal breaks, tears, or holes, which of course might lead to retinal detachment.
-However it is important to remember that retinal breaks due to lattice degeneration rarely turn into retinal detachments.
+Due to the retinal thinning, it is prone to causing retinal breaks, tears, or holes, which could potentially lead to retinal detachment.
+However, it is important to remember that retinal breaks due to lattice degeneration rarely turn into retinal detachments.

 LATTICE WITH ATROPHIC HOLES: Atrophic holes occur due to retinal thinning.
 Vitreous traction is not the pathogenic mechanism.
-Atrophic retinal holes are often associated with lattice degeneration (LD).
-The incidence of retinal holes in LD ranges from 18-42%.
+Atrophic retinal holes are often associated with lattice degeneration.
+The incidence of retinal holes in lattice degeneration ranges from 18-42%.
 Atrophic holes are generally asymptomatic and rarely require treatment.

-TILTED DISCS: are another sign of degenerative myopia.
-They are the result of oblique insertion of the optic nerves into the globe.
+TILTED DISCS: Tilted discs are the result of oblique insertion of the optic nerves into the globe.
 The tilt is usually located inferonasal or inferotemporal.
 Corresponding arcuate blood vessels are often directed nasally before sweeping temporally.
 This misdirection of vessels is termed situs inversus.
 Visual field loss is common in patients with tilted discs and often presents as a bitemporal hemianopic field loss, especially when a scleral crescent is present inferotemporally.
 Visual acuity can be mildly or moderately impaired and is often attributed to an overlying refractive amblyopia.

-CHOROIDAL NEOVASCULARIZATION (CNV): the growth of new blood vessels that originate from the choroid through a break in the Bruch membrane into the sub-retinal pigment epithelium (sub-RPE) or subretinal space, creating what is called a choroidal neovascular net.
-These vessels subsequently break and cause fibroblast proliferation, a disciform scar and loss of vision (if on macula).
+CHOROIDAL NEOVASCULARIZATION (CNV): CNV is the growth of new blood vessels that originate from the choroid through a break in Bruch’s membrane into the sub-retinal pigmented epithelium (sub-RPE) or subretinal space, creating what is called a choroidal neovascular net.
+These vessels subsequently break and cause fibroblast proliferation, a disciform scar, and loss of vision (if the macula is involved).
 Mechanisms of CNV are not well understood.
-Virtually any pathologic process that involves the RPE and damages the Bruch membrane can be complicated by CNV.
+Virtually any pathologic process that involves the RPE and damages Bruch’s membrane can be complicated by CNV.
 CNV may be considered as a wound healing response to an insult of the RPE.
-Choroidal neovascularization (CNV) is a major cause of visual loss.
+CNV is a major cause of visual loss.

 Among all the myopic fundus pathologies, macular CNV is the most common vision-threatening complication reported to occur in 5-10% of patients with high myopia.
 (6)

 Choroidal neovascular membranes are small, flat, subretinal membranes with a grey appearance in the fundus.
-They are typically less than 1 disc diameter in size and are located between the neurosensory retina and retinal pigmented epithelium.
+They are typically less than 1 disc diameter in size and are located between the neurosensory retina and the RPE.
 The membrane forms in response to elevated VEGF and occurs primarily in the presence of lacquer cracks also associated with high myopia.
 Membranes are frequently subfoveal or juxtafoveal with minimal subretinal fluid or exudate.
 Patients with significantly high myopia must be monitored for membrane formation, which may warrant treatment with argon laser photocoagulation, anti-VEGF therapy, or photodynamic therapy if present.
-The incidence of myopic choroidal neovascularization in a patient with a preexisting membrane in the fellow eye is increased.
+The incidence of myopic CNV in a patient with a pre-existing membrane in the fellow eye is increased.
 Nominally, it is estimated that 30% of patients will develop a membrane in the second eye within 8 years of occurrence in the first eye.

 In summation, high myopes are prevalent in our patient population and we should feel confident in managing such cases.
 By demonstrating your proficiency with this condition, patients will remain loyal, visit yearly, refer your services, and generate revenue.
 In turn, the ultimate reward is positively impacting their quality of life.

-This article was written by Matthew Geller of SUNY Optometry, Antonio Chirumbolo of SUNY Optometry and Stefania Paniccia of IAUPR Optometry.
+This article was written by Matthew Geller of SUNY Optometry and co-authored by Antonio Chirumbolo of SUNY Optometry and Stefania Paniccia of IAUPR Optometry.
 All students are graduating in the year 2013.